5 min read

 Ongoing trade war tensions between the U.S. and China, have strained industries with reliance on foreign business, leaving investors to speculate total long-term economic impact as negotiation attempts continue to fall apart.

-In China, economic slowdown is already immanent.
+In China, the economic slowdown is already imminent.
 In 2018, China’s economy grew ~6.6 percent — the slowest rate it’s seen in nearly 30 years.
 In March 2019, China further lowered its GDP growth target to ~6-6.5 percent.
 Several months later, China began exploring options to help spark economic growth.

 Conversely, United States Q1 GDP growth rested at ~3.2 percent, beating expectations that hovered around the 2 percent mark, despite ongoing speculation and market uncertainty, with some firms projecting weaker growth into the second half of the year.
 As of March 2019, the trade U.S. trade deficit hovered at $50 billion.